AWS vs GCP vs Azure 2026: Honest Dev Comparison

 | Managed scaling | Aurora auto-scaling | Manual scaling | Auto-scaling (serverless tier) |

 GCP Cloud SQL wins on entry price.
-The db-f1-micro instance with 0.6 GB RAM is enough for development and small production workloads, costing around Rs 600/month.
-AWS Aurora Serverless v2 is the best option for variable workloads — it scales compute up and down automatically based on demand, though the minimum cost is higher.
+That db-f1-micro instance with 0.6 GB RAM is enough for development and small production workloads, costing around Rs 600/month.
+AWS Aurora Serverless v2 is the best option for variable workloads — scales compute up and down automatically based on demand — though the minimum cost sits higher.

-If you are using PostgreSQL (which you should seriously consider as your default database in 2026), all three support it well.
-My personal preference is GCP Cloud SQL for PostgreSQL for cost efficiency and AWS Aurora PostgreSQL for performance-critical applications.
+If you're using PostgreSQL (and I think you should seriously consider it as your default database in 2026), all three support it well.
+My personal preference: GCP Cloud SQL for PostgreSQL when cost efficiency matters and AWS Aurora PostgreSQL for performance-critical applications.

 NoSQL / Document Databases

 AWS DynamoDB is a beast.
-Single-digit millisecond latency at any scale, pay-per-request pricing, and zero operational overhead.
-The learning curve is steep because you need to design your access patterns upfront, but once you get it, DynamoDB is genuinely impressive.
+Single-digit millisecond latency at any scale, pay-per-request pricing, zero operational overhead.
+Learning curve is steep because you need to design access patterns upfront — can't just query however you want like with SQL.
+But once you get it, DynamoDB is genuinely impressive.
+Probably my favorite AWS service.

-GCP Firestore is easier to use than DynamoDB, with a more intuitive query model and real-time sync capabilities.
-It is the default choice for Firebase applications.
-However, it lacks DynamoDB's raw throughput for write-heavy workloads.
+GCP Firestore is easier to learn than DynamoDB, with a more intuitive query model and real-time sync capabilities built in.
+Default choice for Firebase applications.
+However, it can't match DynamoDB's raw throughput for write-heavy workloads.

-Azure Cosmos DB supports multiple APIs (SQL, MongoDB, Cassandra, Gremlin, Table), which is unique.
-If you need global distribution with multi-region writes, Cosmos DB does it better than the competition.
-It is also the most expensive.
+Azure Cosmos DB supports multiple APIs (SQL, MongoDB, Cassandra, Gremlin, Table), which is unique among the three.
+Need global distribution with multi-region writes?
+Cosmos DB does it better than the competition.
+It's also the most expensive, and the pricing model seems designed to confuse.
+I suspect that's intentional.

 Storage

 Object storage is practically a commodity at this point.
-All three offer the same core functionality.
+All three offer the same core functionality, and honestly, picking between them doesn't matter much for most use cases.

 | Feature | AWS S3 | GCP Cloud Storage | Azure Blob Storage |